MbJav/Randomness/cognito.md

     - service that helps you model and set up your amazon web services reousrces so that youcan spend less time managing those resources and more time focusing on your applications that run in AWS.
 - what happens after user has verified and token has expired?
 How will they "sign in" again
+- what happens if a user loses their phone number or buys a new phone number?
+My guess should be able to authenticate with email as a second option

 ### Things to remember
 - When setting up phone numbers, need to include +\<areacode> (remember for when you ask Derrick for list of alpha users)